Beckn-One/DEG/architecture/Energy resource.md

 1. **Energy Resource Address (ERA)**: Every resource must have an ERA to be discoverable and addressable
 2. **Energy Credentials**: Resources carry credentials that attest to their capabilities, certifications, and trustworthiness
-3. **Energy Intent**: Resources can express intents describing their energy needs
+3. **Energy Intent**: Resources express intents (objectives) describing what they value
-4. **Energy Catalogue**: Resources can publish catalogues listing available energy or services
+4. **Energy Offer**: Resources publish offers with open roles in contracts
-5. **Energy Contract**: Resources enter into contracts when their intents and catalogues match
+5. **Energy Contract**: Resources participate in contracts by assuming roles

-The same resource can play multiple roles across different transactions - a battery storage system might express an intent to charge during off-peak hours while simultaneously publishing a catalogue offering grid services during peak demand.
+The same resource can play multiple roles across different transactions - a battery storage system might express an intent to charge during off-peak hours while simultaneously publishing an offer with open BUYER role, or publish an offer with open SELLER role for grid services during peak demand.

 ## Summary